-Competent Person One who can identify existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to employees, and take prompt corrective measures to eliminate them.
-Type / Grade I Ladder Portable ladder that can support at least 250 pounds (113.4 kilograms) of weight Type / Grade IA Ladder Portable ladder that can support at least 300 pounds (136.1 kilograms) of weight.
+Competent Person (a) qualified, because of such factors as knowledge, training and experience, to do assigned work in a manner that will ensure the health and safety of persons, (b) knowledgeable about the provisions of the Act and the regulations that apply to the assigned work, and (c) knowledgeable about potential or actual danger to health or safety connected with the assigned work; Type / Grade I Ladder Portable ladder that can support at least 250 pounds (113.4 kilograms) of weight Type / Grade IA Ladder Portable ladder that can support at least 300 pounds (136.1 kilograms) of weight.
 Supervisor a person who is authorized by an employer to supervise or direct the work of the employer's employees regardless of title, this could be a lead, senior, foreman, etc. Belt Buckle rule your belt buckle is positioned between the side rails at all times, which will maintain your center of gravity.